Policies and Guidelines

 Formatting Requirements

-Journal of Nonprofit Innovation requires APA format style for all submissions.
-See "Final Manuscript Preparation Guidelines" for more details.
-Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word file that can be converted to a PDF file.
+Journal of Nonprofit Innovation requires APA Style (7th ed.) for all submissions.
+See “Final Manuscript Preparation Guidelines” below for more details.
+Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF or a Microsoft Word file that can be converted to a PDF file.

 Final Manuscript Preparation Guidelines

-All submissions must be in APA formatting.
+All submissions must follow APA Style (7th ed.).
 This document provides details on typesetting and layout requirements pertaining to final manuscript submission to Journal of Nonprofit Innovation.

 Formatting Requirements

-• Cover Page.
-Include all authors' names, affiliations, addresses, phone numbers, and e-mail addresses.
-Also include 3-5 keywords that reflect your article.
+- Cover Page (English submission only).
+Include all authors’ names, affiliations, addresses, phone numbers, and e-mail addresses.
+Also include 3–5 keywords that reflect your article.

-• Conclusion – Include a final section that sums your findings and thoughts.
+- Conclusion.
+Include a final section that summarizes findings and implications.

-• All submissions, references, citations should be in APA style, Times New Roman 12 pt., single spaced.
-All images, figures and charts should be placed in the proper location within the text in APA Style and be ready for print.
-All elements of the submission should be ready for printing and not have a copyright restriction.
-Document file format should be PDF or Word Document.
-Submissions that are incorrectly formatted will automatically be returned to the author for revisions, with the opportunity to resubmit.
-Upon acceptance of an article, the author(s) will receive further instructions on the publication process and initial article formatting for publication.
+All submissions, references, and citations should be in APA Style, Times New Roman 12 pt., single spaced.
+Images, figures, and charts must be placed in the proper location within the text and be print-ready with no copyright restrictions.
+Document file format should be PDF or Word.
+Submissions that are incorrectly formatted will be returned to the author for revisions, with the opportunity to resubmit.
+Upon acceptance, the author(s) will receive further instructions on the publication process and final article formatting.

-For further APA Style information, please refer to the following sources:
+For further APA Style information, please refer to:

 Rights for Authors and BYU ScholarsArchive